-- 1. Are there any differences in the respiration rates in your experiment when the soil is warm or cold?
+- 1. Are there any differences in respiration rate when the soil is warm or cold?
 Describe. - 2.
-Look at the map of global soil respiration (Figure 5).
+Look at the map of global soil respiration (Figure X).
 Is there a relationship between your heating/chilling experiments and the pattern on the map?
 Describe. - 3.
-If climate is warming globally, how might higher temperatures change this map pattern several decades into the future? - 4.
+If climate is warming globally, how might that change these results several decades into the future? - 4.
 Look again at the global carbon cycle in Figure 1.
 Consider the three terrestrial reservoirs for carbon: - Atmosphere 800 Gt - Biosphere 550 Gt - Soil 2300 Gt